isar/isar/docs/docs/indexes.md

 }
 ```

-`Isar.splitWords()` splits a string into words according to the [Unicode Annex #29](https://unicode.org/reports/tr29/) specification so it works for almost all languages correctly.
+`Isar.splitWords()` splits a string into words according to the [Unicode Annex #29](https://unicode.org/reports/tr29/) specification, so it works for almost all languages correctly.

 #### Data: